-Medical marijuana has been studied extensively by the scientific community and a great deal is known about the therapeutic benefits of the cannabis plant.
+Medical marijuana has been studied extensively by the scientific community and a great deal is known about the therapeutic benefits of the marijuana plant.
 Americans for Safe Access has some great resources available online for patients and doctors who want to learn more about the science of medical marijuana, including a selection of booklets on the use of medical marijuana to treat specific conditions.
 We also recommend this article by Dr. Sanjay Gupta at CNN who writes about how he became a strong supporter of medical marijuana after researching the issue in depth.
-Capital City Care is committed to providing our patients with up to date research and important developments.
+Columbia Care is committed to providing our patients with up to date research and important developments.

 Where does the marijuana come from?

 All medical marijuana is produced in D.C. at one of a few licensed cultivation centers.
 These facilities are carefully regulated by the Department of Health and must follow strict guidelines to ensure product safety.
 Dispensaries may not acquire marijuana products from any source other than the licensed and regulated facilities.

 Yes, we sometimes do.
 If you’re interested in employment, you may send a resume and cover letter to email@example.com with the subject line “Employment Inquiry”.
 Please note that dispensary staff are not available to discuss employment opportunities by phone.

 For additional information about employment in the medical marijuana field, please check out this article in our blog, which includes tips and strategies for job seekers.
 Thanks for your interest.

 I’ve never been to a medical marijuana dispensary.
 How does it work?